Jardo72/rdbms-diff/test-db/mysql/README.md

 # Test Database - Postgres

 ## Introduction
 The Dockerfile and the SQL script present in this directory can be used to create a Docker image with MySQL database which can be used for testing purposes.
 The SQL script creates a representative schema with several tables, views and sequences.
 The tables cover various datatypes, and they are enhanced with various constraints and indexes.
+Besides creating the schema, the script also inserts records into the database tables.
+In other words, the test database can be used to test schema validation as well as data validation.

 ## How to Build the Docker Image
 The following command can be used to build the Docker image.